ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 ## MySQLTuner

 [MySQLTuner](https://github.com/major/MySQLTuner-perl) is an open source perl project that aims to provide a quick way to review your MySQL install, and makes some general suggestions for performance and stability.
-Please bear in mind that these are only suggestions - MySQL Tuner does not know about your application or your server, so it may not make the best recommendations for you.
+Please bear in mind that these are only suggestions - MySQLTuner does not know about your application or your server, so it may not make the best recommendations for you.
 They give a clear warning, which we will repeat here:

 ```eval_rst
 .. warning::